mjohnston/react-native-webpack-server/README.md

 You'll also need to configure Webpack.
 See the [Babel+ES6 config](https://github.com/mjohnston/react-native-webpack-server/blob/master/Examples/BabelES6/webpack.config.js) for an example.

-**NOTE:** hot reload currently only works with the web socket executor (hit CMD+D in the simulator) or the WebView executor (CMD+CTRL+Z -> Enable Safari Debugging).
+**NOTE:** hot reload currently only works with the Chrome web socket executor (hit CMD+D in the simulator).
 If you regurlarly use this feature, you might want to default to the web socket executor in development:

 RCTBridge.m:
 ```objc